openlibhums/memory-alpha/content/docs/plugins.md

 This plugin enables journals to commission articles from authors.
 If there is an existing agreement between the editor(s) and author(s), the editor can create the submission (and metadata) and send an invitation to the author.
 The author can then upload the manuscript.

 ## Consortial billing
-This plugin is for internal use by OLH only.
-It supports the OLH funding structure.
+This plugin helps you manage supporter records for a diamond OA funding model.
+You can set currencies, billing agents, and institution sizes, calculate bands using GNI per capita, and create and edit supporter records and contacts.

 ## Custom CSS  styling
 This plugin enables customisable CSS for the press website.
 You can add stylesheets for single journals, add them at press level or combine both.
 It also works with repositories.